-To my parents and Ms Chen, who gave me language
+To my parents, and Ms Chen, my 1st teacher, who gave me language.

 Acknowledgement